 In C#, arrays and lists are both objects that can be used to hold variables, but they aren’t interchangeable.
 Let’s explore list vs array.

-In C#, an array must be declared using brackets and must be accompanied by the type of variables it will hold (integers or strings) and by its name.
+An array must be declared using brackets and accompanied by the type of variables it will hold (integers or strings) and by its name.
 To declare an array of integers with the name numbers, it would need to look like this:

-To actually create the array, you’d have to add some code to instantiate it, like this:
+To create the array, you’d have to add some code to instantiate it, like this:

 int numbers = new int;

-To create a list in C#, you need to call the list, put the type of list (again, integer or string) in angled brackets, and then follow that with the name of your list.
-That will declare a new list.
-Like an array, to actually create a list, you must instantiate it, as seen below:
+To create a list in C#, you need to call the list and put the type of list (again, integer or string) in angled brackets.
+Then follow that with the name of your list.
+That will declare a new C# list.
+Like an array, to create a list, you must instantiate it, as seen below:

 List<string> Food = new List<string>();